sameerhussain3211/ConnectIBA/README.md

-# ConnectIBA
-Alumni portal for IBA , Karachi (DBMS term project)
+**ConnectIBA - Alumni Portal for IBA Karachi**

+ConnectIBA is an Alumni Portal developed as a Database Management Systems (DBMS) term project for IBA Karachi.
+It serves as a platform for alumni to connect, share information, and stay updated with the latest happenings at the institute.

 **Technologies Used**

-Frontend: React.js, HTML, CSS.
+Frontend: React.js, HTML, CSS

 Backend: Node.js, Express.js

 Database: SQL

 Authentication: JWT (JSON Web Tokens)

 **Features**

+**User Authentication**

-User Authentication: Students can sign up and log in securely to access their profiles and information.
+Students can sign up and log in securely to access their profiles and information.

+**Home Page**

-home page: where all public posts from students appear.
+All public posts from students appear on the home page, creating a vibrant community hub.

+**Rooms**

-rooms: where students can post for a specific audience in that room.
+Students can post content for a specific audience in dedicated rooms, fostering engagement and tailored communication.

+**Posts**
-posts: pictures, videos and text
+Users can share pictures, videos, and text posts, enhancing the interactive experience within the platform.